Art and Design

 Rationale behind marking within the department.

-At KS3 students work is marked through moderation of baseline and termly assessments.
-Students will receive termly feedback on their projects and pieces of work and this will include a KPI level.
+At KS3 pupils work is marked through moderation of baseline and termly assessments.
+Pupils will receive termly feedback on their projects and pieces of work and this will include a KPI level.
 Teachers will also SPAG and acknowledge practical work and homework in the sketchbooks.

-At KS4 students will receive verbal feedback weekly and written feedback about each piece completed.
+At KS4 pupils will receive verbal feedback weekly and written feedback about each piece completed.
 This will be recorded on their mark sheet which is kept in the folders.

 Any department specific information regarding assessment.